-TOP: Nursing Process: Assessment MSC: NCLEX: Psychosocial Integrity
+DIF: Cognitive Level: Comprehension (Understanding) REF: Page: 41 TOP: Nursing Process: Planning MSC: NCLEX: Psychosocial Integrity

 - 21. A nurse psychotherapist works with an anxious, dependent patient.
-The therapeutic strategy most consistent with the framework of psychoanalytic psychotherapy would be: - a. emphasizing medication compliance. - b. identifying patient strengths and assets. - c. using psychoeducational materials. - d. focusing on feelings developed by the patient toward the nurse.
+The therapeutic strategy most consistent with the framework of psychoanalytic psychotherapy is: - a. emphasizing medication compliance. - b. identifying the patient's strengths and assets. - c. offering psychoeducational materials and groups. - d. focusing on feelings developed by the patient toward the nurse.

-Positive or negative feelings of the patient toward the nurse or the therapist are called transference.
-Transference is a psychoanalytic concept.
-Transference can be used to explore previously unresolved conflicts.
-Emphasizing medication compliance would be more related to biological therapy.
+Positive or negative feelings of the patient toward the nurse or therapist represent transference.
+Transference is a psychoanalytic concept that can be used to explore previously unresolved conflicts.
+Emphasizing medication compliance is more related to biological therapy.
 Identifying patient strengths and assets would be consistent with supportive psychotherapy.
 The use of psychoeducational materials is a common "homework" assignment used in cognitive therapy.

-TOP: Nursing Process: Implementation MSC: NCLEX: Psychosocial Integrity
+DIF: Cognitive Level: Application (Applying) REF: Page: 26 TOP: Nursing Process: Implementation MSC: NCLEX: Psychosocial Integrity

-22. A person tells a nurse, "I was the only survivor in a small plane crash.
-Three of my business associates were killed.
-I got anxious and depressed and saw a counselor three times a week for 4 weeks.
-We talked about my feelings related to being a survivor.
-I'm okay now, back to being my old self."
+- 22. A person tells a nurse, "I was the only survivor in a small plane crash, but three business associates died.
+I got anxious and depressed and saw a counselor three times a week for a month.
+We talked about my feelings related to being a survivor, and now I'm fine, back to my old self."
 Which type of therapy was used?

 - a.
 Milieu therapy

 - b.
 Psychoanalysis

 - c.
 Behavior modification

 - d.
-Interpersonal psychotherapy
+Interpersonal therapy

-Interpersonal psychotherapy returned the patient to the former level of functioning by helping the patient come to terms with the loss of friends and guilt over being a survivor.
+Interpersonal therapy returns the patient to the former level of functioning by helping the patient come to terms with the loss of friends and guilt over being a survivor.
 Milieu therapy refers to environmental therapy.
-Psychoanalysis would call for a long period of exploration of unconscious material.
-Behavior modification would focus on changing a behavior rather than helping the patient understand what is going on in his or her life.
+Psychoanalysis calls for a long period of exploration of unconscious material.
+Behavior modification focuses on changing a behavior rather than helping the patient understand what is going on in his or her life.

-DIF: Cognitive Level: Comprehension REF: Text Pages: 26, 29

-TOP: Nursing Process: Assessment MSC: NCLEX: Psychosocial Integrity
+DIF: Cognitive Level: Comprehension (Understanding) REF: Page: 26 TOP: Nursing Process: Implementation MSC: NCLEX: Psychosocial Integrity

-- 23. A cognitive strategy a nurse could use to help a very dependent patient would be to help the patient: - a. reveal dream content. - b. take prescribed medications. - c. examine thoughts about being independent. - d. choose an applicable diagnostic label from the DSM-IV-TR.
+- 23. A cognitive strategy a nurse could use to assist a very dependent patient would be to help the patient: - a. reveal dream content. - b. take prescribed medications. - c. examine thoughts about being autonomous. - d. role model ways to ask for help from others.

 Cognitive theory suggests that one's thought processes are the basis of emotions and behavior.
-Changing faulty learning makes development of new adaptive behaviors possible.
-Revealing dream content would be used in psychoanalytically oriented therapy.
+Changing faulty learning makes the development of new adaptive behaviors possible.
+Revealing dream content would be used in psychoanalytical therapy.
 Taking prescribed medications is an intervention associated with biological therapy.
-Choosing a diagnostic label is not an appropriate intervention.
-Medical diagnosis is the prerogative of the medical practitioner or advanced practice registered nurse.
+A dependent patient needs to develop independence.

-TOP: Nursing Process: Implementation MSC: NCLEX: Health Promotion and
+TOP: Nursing Process: Implementation MSC: NCLEX: Health Promotion and Maintenance

 - 24. A single parent is experiencing feelings of inadequacy related to work and family since one teenaged child ran away several weeks ago.
-The individual seeks the help of a therapist specializing in cognitive therapy.
-The psychotherapist who uses cognitive therapy will treat the patient by: - a. discussing ego states. - b. focusing on unconscious mental processes.

-- c. negatively reinforcing an undesirable behavior. - d. helping the patient identify and change faulty thinking.
+The parent seeks the help of a therapist specializing in cognitive therapy.
+The psychotherapist who uses cognitive therapy will treat the patient by: - a. discussing ego states. - b. focusing on unconscious mental processes. - c. negatively reinforcing an undesirable behavior. - d. helping the patient identify and change faulty thinking.

 Cognitive therapy emphasizes the importance of changing erroneous ways people think about themselves.
-Once faulty thinking is changed, the individual's behavior changes.
+Once faulty thinking changes, the individual's behavior changes.
 Focusing on unconscious mental processes is a psychoanalytic approach.
 Negatively reinforcing undesirable behaviors is behavior modification, and discussing ego states relates to transactional analysis.

-TOP: Nursing Process: Implementation MSC: NCLEX: Psychosocial Integrity
+DIF: Cognitive Level: Comprehension (Understanding) REF: Pages: 31-32 TOP: Nursing Process: Implementation MSC: NCLEX: Psychosocial Integrity

-25. A person has been invited to be in the wedding of a friend who lives across the country.
+- 25. A person received an invitation to be in the wedding of a friend who lives across the country.
 The individual is afraid of flying.
 What type of therapy should the nurse recommend?

 - a.
 Psychoanalysis

 - b.
 Milieu therapy

 - c.
 Systematic desensitization

 - d.
 Short-term dynamic therapy